 Where to Stay in Lake Louise

 There are plenty of options for where to stay in Lake Louise.
-We’ve rounded up the best Lake Louise hotels in this post, but here are a few we recommend for this itinerary.
+We’ve rounded up the best Lake Louise hotels in this post, but here are a few we recommend for this 2-day Lake Louise itinerary.

 Fairmont Chateau Lake Louise (Luxury Lake Louise Hotel)

-Surrounded on all side by towering Rocky Mountains, the Chateau Lake Louise is the the only hotel on Lake Louise.
+Surrounded on all sides by towering Rocky Mountains, the Chateau Lake Louise is the only hotel on Lake Louise.
 This envious lakeside location offers guests magnificent views of the massive Victoria Glacier and the emerald waters of Lake Louise itself.

 The Fairmont Chateau Lake Louise hotel has the ideal location for this itinerary.
-You don’t have to worry about parking and can enjoy Lake Louise with less crowds!
+You don’t have to worry about finding parking or booking shuttles, allowing you to enjoy Lake Louise with less crowds!
 If you’d like to learn more about this hotel, you can read our full review of the Chateau Lake Louise.

-Paradise Lodge and Bungalows (Hotel close to Lake Louise)
+Paradise Lodge and Bungalows (Close to Lake Louise)

 If you are looking for the best non-luxury hotel in Lake Louise, take a good look at the Paradise Lodge and Bungalows.
 A family run business for over a half-century, the Paradise Lodge offers guests a choice between cozy, spacious hotel suites and newly renovated, luxurious cabins.